 THIS DATE IN HISTORY: Feb.
 12

-1985: Mario Lemieux becomes the first rookie to win MVP honors at the NHL All-Star Game.
+1985: Mario Lemieux becomes the first rookie to be named most valuable player at the NHL All-Star Game.

 The 19-year-old Pittsburgh Penguins center scores two goals, including the game-winner, and has an assist to help the Wales Conference defeat the Campbell Conference 6-4 at the Saddledome in Calgary.

-1935: Defenseman Eddie Shore has a goal and three assists for the Bruins in a 6-5 overtime win against the Toronto Maple Leafs at Boston Garden.
+1935: Defenseman Eddie Shore has four points (goal, three assists) for the Bruins in a 6-5 overtime win against the Toronto Maple Leafs at Boston Garden.
 Two of the assists come in a span of 12 seconds in overtime; in those days, overtime was a full 10 minutes, not sudden death.

 1947: Bill Cowley scores a goal and has an assist for the Bruins in a 10-1 victory against the New York Rangers at Boston Garden to become the NHL all-time scoring leader.
 His 529 points are one more than Syd Howe, who retired one year earlier.

 1975: The Montreal Canadiens extend their NHL-record road undefeated streak to 17 games (10-0-7) with a 2-2 tie against Toronto at Maple Leaf Gardens.
-Larry Robinson has a goal and an assist for Montreal, and Ken Dryden makes 43 saves.
+Larry Robinson has a goal and an assist and Ken Dryden makes 43 saves for Montreal.

-1976: The Vancouver Canucks defeat the Canadiens for the first time since entering the League in 1970.
-Ron Sedlbauer and Dennis Ververgaert each score two goals in a 6-4 victory at the Forum, ending Vancouver's 30-game (0-25-5) streak without a win against the Canadiens.
+1976: The Canucks defeat the Canadiens for the first time since entering the League in 1970.
+Ron Sedlbauer and Dennis Ververgaert each score two goals in a 6-4 victory at the Forum, ending Vancouver's 30-game (0-25-5) streak without a win against Montreal.

 1995: Sergei Fedorov scores all four goals for the Detroit Red Wings in a 4-4 tie with the Los Angeles Kings at Joe Louis Arena.
 Fedorov gets a chance to win the game but misses a fifth goal when he fails to convert on a penalty shot at 3:52 of overtime.